Jim Talent: 2006 election

 Talent sought re-election in the 2006 Senate election.
-His Democratic opponent was state Auditor Claire McCaskill.
+His Democratic opponent was State Auditor Claire McCaskill.
 Talent held a fundraising advantage, in part because of support from the Bush administration; on October 11, 2005, Vice President Dick Cheney held a fundraiser for Talent.
 Talent accepted $5,000 from the lobbyist Jack Abramoff.
 Talent subsequently refunded all $5,000.

 Talent received a number of endorsements for his re-election, including from the Missouri Farm Bureau, the St. Louis Police Officers' Association, the Missouri Pork Association, the National Association of Wholesaler-Distributors, the Missouri Corn Growers Association, and Veterans of Foreign Wars.

-In 2006, the Washington DC newspaper Roll Call reported that DC lobbying interests had pledged to raise $1 million for Talent's re-election.
+In 2006, Roll Call reported that lobbying interests in Washington, D.C., had pledged to raise $1 million for Talent's re-election.
 Talent stated that he does not give favors in exchange for donations, and that he "wouldn't take five dollars from someone who expects something for it."

 McCaskill and Talent debated each other on Meet the Press on October 8, 2006.
 McCaskill narrowly defeated Talent on November 7, 2006, with a 50% to 47% margin of victory.

-Having lost his reelection bid, Talent was considered a possible candidate for Governor of Missouri in 2008 after incumbent and fellow Republican Matt Blunt decided to not seek re-election.
+Having lost his reelection bid, Talent was considered a possible candidate for governor of Missouri in 2008 after incumbent and fellow Republican Matt Blunt decided to not seek re-election.
 Talent did not enter the race, which was won by Democrat Jay Nixon.